Skip to content

 The competition is open to participants of all nationalities with categories based on age groups.
 Contestants will be assessed solely based on their submitted recordings.

-The New York International Music Competition (NYIMC) consists of a single round of performance for all participants.
-Each contestant will have the opportunity to present their musical skills and talent in one round of the competition.
-This format allows for a focused and comprehensive evaluation of each participant’s abilities within a single performance setting.
+The New York International Music Competition (NYIMC) is structured into a Preliminary Round and a Final Round for all participants.
+Each contestant is given the opportunity to showcase their musical skills and talent across both stages of the competition.
+This format provides a thorough evaluation of each participant’s abilities through multiple performances.

 Article 4: Free Participation